outdead/goservice/README.md

 # service-skeleton
-Golang app skeleton using Echo framework.
+Golang daemon skeleton with using Echo framework for creating HTTP server.